Home » Repayment » Student Loan Forgiveness » The 8 Best Student Loan Forgiveness Programs Ranked

 #7 Student Loan Bankruptcy

 One common misconception about student loan debt is that it is impossible to discharge in bankruptcy.
-The reality is that a borrower can get their student loans discharged in bankruptcy proceedings, but the process is very difficult.
+The reality is that a borrower can discharge their student loans in bankruptcy proceedings, but the process is very difficult.
 For this reason, we rank bankruptcy near the bottom of our best forms of student loan forgiveness rankings.

 The first thing borrowers should know about student loan bankruptcy is that the law treats it differently from all other debt, such as mortgages, credit cards, and auto loans.
 To get student loan debt forgiven in bankruptcy, borrowers must prove some additional items.